intel/scikit-learn-intelex/doc/sources/index.rst

     from sklearnex import patch_sklearn
     patch_sklearn()

-    # Need to re-import sklearn algorithms after the patch
+    # You need to re-import scikit-learn algorithms after the patch
     from sklearn.cluster import KMeans

     X = np.array([[1,  2], [1,  4], [1,  0],